Authors: Mathew J, Rashid M, Shirsath P, Raja K / Submitted: 02 February 2020.

 This article is undergoing peer review.

-Background and purpose: It is necessary to bring the current understanding of pain to undergraduate, postgraduate, and staff of physiotherapy in all the universities and institutions in India.
-Approximately 15,000 (minimum) students are graduated every year from different institutions in India.
+Background and purpose: It is necessary to bring the current understanding of pain to undergraduate, postgraduate, and academic faculty of physiotherapy in all the universities and independent institutions in India.
+Approximately 15,000 (minimum) students are graduated every year from various physiotherapy institutions in India.
 More than 20,000 physiotherapists teach or practice in various institutions, hospitals, and universities.
-The current pain curriculum of the universities is outdated and scanty.
-Physiotherapists are first-line managers of pain and it is important for them to understand the current advances in pain management to effect competent practice.
-Methods: With this objective in mind, missing areas of pain science have been identified from the curricula of universities of India and instructional Digital Versatile Discs (DVD) were developed in these areas by experts.
-The DVDs were sent to all the universities and institutions by post and recommended to incorporate the information in the undergraduate and postgraduate curricula.
-Results and discussion: The impact and reachability of the study were evaluated through Google forms and email responses received from the participating institutions.
-This project is expected to have a snowball effect by imparting current understanding and knowledge in young therapists and teaching faculty as the lectures are available perpetually on the website of the participating institution.
+The current pain curriculum for physiotherapy education is outdated and scanty.
+Physiotherapists are first-line managers of pain and it is important to understand the current advances in pain management to effect competent practice.
+Methods: An action research methodological concept (three phases) has been adapted to identify the missing areas of pain science from the physiotherapy curricula of universities of India (n=30).
+Instructional Digital Versatile Discs (DVD) was developed in these areas by experts through consensus methods.
+The reachability of the study was evaluated through Google forms and email responses received from the participating institutions.
+Results: Pain lectures (22 Hrs) were recorded and four DVDs were commercially produced and duplicated.
+The DVDs were sent to all the universities and individual institutions (n=469) by post and recommended to incorporate the information in the undergraduate and postgraduate curricula.
+The lecture series was also made available online via the institutional library depository system.
+Conclusion: This project has created a snowball effect by imparting current understanding and knowledge in young therapists and teaching faculty as the lectures are available perpetually on the website of the participating institution.
 Cultural and other characteristics are similar across the countries of South Asia (India, Pakistan, Sri Lanka, Nepal, Bhutan, Bangladesh, Maldives, and Myanmar) and all of these countries use English as the medium of higher education.
 Hence a regional impact is also anticipated.